 Carl Schuster is a retired U.S. Navy intelligence officer with 10 years of experience as a surface line officer.
 His first ship was USS Glennon (DD-840), a FRAM I destroyer, the same class as Maddox.
 For additional reading, see the recently declassified NSA study by Robert J. Hanyok, Spartans in the Darkness: American SIGINT and the Indochina War, 1945-1975; and Tonkin Gulf and The Escalation of the Vietnam War, by Edward Moise.

-One Response to “Case Closed: The Gulf of Tonkin Incident”
+2 Responses to “Case Closed: The Gulf of Tonkin Incident”

 Leave a Reply